 Timing for Full Cohort Check Ins

-approx 90 minutes, 3 total during cohort year
+Estimated 90 minutes long, with about 3 sessions during cohort year

 Timing for Long Sessions